-As one of the key investors in Burma, Thailand can play an important role in fostering a peaceful democratization process.
-Nevertheless, the understanding of Burma/Myanmar within Thai society is still largely based on prejudices, ignorance and a restricted flow of information, even as concern over Burma/Myanmar’s political situation and military regime are raised in the international community.
-So far, the democracy movement in Burma has gained only limited support from Thailand.
+As a key investor in Burma, Thailand can play an important role in Burma’s peaceful democratization process.
+Nevertheless, understanding of Burma/Myanmar in Thai society remains largely based on prejudices, ignorance and restricted information.
+While concerns over Burma/Myanmar’s political situation and military regime have been raised in the international community, the democracy movement in Burma has gained only limited support from Thailand.

 Against this backdrop, the project “Burma Concern” was initiated in 2009 with initial support from the Open Society Institute (OSI).
 It aims to create a learning space and foster interaction and information sharing among academics, policy makers, Thai and Burmese organizations, media and members of public interest.
 The project seeks to bridge the gap of understanding and facilitate mutual learning by providing information and supporting awareness-raising activities to promote a broader public understanding of Burma issues in Thailand.
 These activities include public forums, seminars and lectures, film screenings, photo exhibitions, and research trainings, focusing on historical, cultural, socio-economic, and environmental issues connected to the situation in Burma, and in particular, issues along the Thai-Myanmar border.
 The project aims to provide a focal point of contact for academics and support interaction between academics, governments, NGOs, development practitioners, civil society groups, media and the broader public.

 The Burma Concern project consisted of two key components, titled:

 While Forums of Exchange included a variety of events, such as seminars, special lectures, exhibitions, public forums and art/cultural events, Constructing Knowledge focused on publications on contemporary Burmese issues, based on the outcomes of the different forums organized by Burma Concern.